ESP8266 AP & STA Mode Together (Easy Step-By-Step Tutorial)

 IPAddress subnet(255,255,255,0);

-In order to use them we must add an additional configuration line before we begin the access point.
+In order to use the specified IP addresses we must add an additional configuration line before we begin the access point:

 // Begin Access Point